 In the oil & gas downstream sector, José has led assignments in corporate and business unit strategy, as well as strategic due diligences regarding market focus, target feedstock and product mix, plant configuration and capex budget of downstream projects.
 He has also focused on downstream integration with lubes, petrochemicals and retail, optimization of S&OP processes, M&A strategy, divestment and shutdown strategy, organizational improvement, commercial excellence, operational excellence and logistics optimization.

 He holds an MBA from the Johnson School of Cornell University, where he served as a teaching assistant in financial strategy and was also a founding member of the Latin American Business Association (LABA).
 He additionally holds a degree in chemical engineering from Universidade Federal da Bahia.

-José has lived for five years in the US and for two years in Chile.
-He has dual citizenship (Brazilian and French) and is fluent in Portuguese, English, Spanish and French.
+José has lived in both the USA and Chile, holds dual Brazilian and French citizenship and is fluent in English, Portuguese, Spanish and French.

 - “Investors urged to work directly with governments on ag policy,” Agri Investor, December 2017, Agribusiness